mixxxdj/mixxx/source/chapters/user_interface.rst

 * Most computers have build-in microphones, while some are connected trough USB.
   This works ok, but don't expect them to be of high-quality.
-* Best is to connect a good external microphone to the "Mic" or "Line" input on your audio device.
-If available, use the "Gain" knob on the device to adjust the input signal.
+* Best is to connect a good external microphone to the “Mic” or “Line” input on your audio device.
+If available, use the “Gain” knob on the device to adjust the input signal.
 * Select the microphone input in :menuselection:`Preference --> Sound Hardware --> Input --> Microphone` and